 During the week, the TADA kids go to traditional schools that are located near the schools where the TADA activities take place.

-Since 2014, the demand for participation has exceeded the number of available places.
+The demand for participation has exceeded the number of available places.
 In order to ensure that full advantage is taken of limited places, TADA conducts a survey during its invitation rounds in the schools.
 With this, TADA assesses:

 - The children’s desire to participate in TADA